lion10/Booking_Event_App_Web/README.md

 2) The user can fetch all events in real-time.
 3) The user can book an event.
 4) The user can't book an event more than once.
+5) The use can delete an event and remove it from Firestore.

 ### What are my plans for the future ?